 As with paint, you don’t colour the whole room and hope for the best.
 Instead, you paint a small square to test.
 The same is true for any pesticides, try it on a small area and ensure it doesn’t harm the plants.

-When you’re confident that your homemade remedy has the desired effect, then you can spread it over all the plants.
+When you’re confident that your home made organic pest control remedy has the desired effect, then you can spread it over all the plants.